Section 1 - Contents

 Footnote 1 ITPAR (IT Hardware and Software Purchase Approval Request).

-This form must be completed and approved by Bath University Computing Services prior to all purchases of non-contracted IT - Hardware e.g. PCs and Laptops, Software and Mobile telephony.
+This form must be completed and approved by Bath University DD&T prior to all purchases of non-contracted IT - Hardware e.g. PCs and Laptops, Software and Mobile telephony.
 Copies of ITPAR form available on Purchasing Services and ITP web pages

-Footnote 2 For phones/SIMs provided under University Orange/EE contract:
+Footnote 2 For phones/SIMs provided under University EE contract:

-If your phone is lost, stolen or faulty please call Business Customer Relations on 158 from an EE/Orange phone or 07973 100 158 from any other phone.
+If your phone is lost, stolen or faulty please call Business Customer Relations on 150 from an EE handset or 07953966250 from any other phone, Or call +44 7953966250 from abroad (at international call rates).
 You will be able to get advice regarding:

 - Lost, stolen or damaged phones

-- Help and advice on the Orange network
+- Help and advice on the EE network

 Lost and stolen phones - these need to be reported to the relevant Police Station where a crime reference number will be issued.
-In addition you must also report to ITP and Security with the crime reference number and details of how/when it was stolen or lost.
+In addition, you must also report to ITP.

 You will need to contact ITP for any replacements and restoring service.

-Owners: Andrew Lee, Director, Computer Services and Tony Brett, Head of Procurement Version: 1 Last Review date: March 2013
+Owners: Alex Butler, Chief Digital and Information Officer and Tony Brett, Head of Procurement Version: 1 Last Review date: March 2013